 Scientists have looked at changes in the immune system of those who took part in these trials, to understand why treatments can succeed or fail in different people.
 This has led to important discoveries about why some treatments work, why others do not and why different individuals can benefit from different treatments.

 However, these studies have been limited by the local expertise available where each study was carried out, leading to limitations on the knowledge gained.
 In other cases, key investigations were only performed years after each trial was completed, slowing the rate of progress.

-In particular, they will measure a wide range of key immune cells and molecules thought to play important roles in the destruction of insulin-producing cells.
+They'll measure a wide range of key immune cells and molecules thought to play important roles in the destruction of beta cells.
+This will help the scientists to unpick why particular treatments benefit some people and not others, to see if it’s possible to figure out which therapy should be given to who.

 Potential benefit to people with diabetes

-This project will help to improve the UK-wide sharing of knowledge on why some experimental treatments for Type 1 diabetes work and why others do not.
+Our Immunotherapy Consortium scientists are changing the research landscape to help ensure new treatments that could slow type 1 diabetes reach people newly diagnosed faster.
+This project will help to improve the UK-wide sharing of knowledge on why some immunotherapies for type 1 diabetes work and why others do not.
 It will also help to reveal who is most likely to benefit from particular therapies and what combinations of therapies are most effective.

 These insights will help scientists to build on each success and learn from each failure much more quickly, accelerating progress towards curing and preventing type 1 diabetes.